thriambakg/EmbeddedDash/README.md

 6. Initialize and get the response:

 ```
-response = {}
 response = getQuickSightDashboardUrl(awsAccountId, dashboardId)
 ```

-- Initializes an empty response dictionary and calls the function to get the embed URL.
+- Initializes and calls the function to get the embed URL.

 7. Returning the successful response: